cmderdev/cmder/README.md

 Cmder, PowerShell, and Bash tabs all run on top of the Windows Console API and work as you might expect in Cmder with access to use ConEmu's color schemes, key bindings and other settings defined in the ConEmu Settings dialog.

+⚠ *NOTE:* Only the full edition of Cmder comes with a pre-installed bash, using a vendored [git-for-windows](https://gitforwindows.org/) installation.
+The pre-configured Bash tabs may not work on Cmder mini eidition without additional configuration.

+You may however, choose to use an external installation of bash, such as Microsoft's [Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (called WSL) or the [Cygwin](https://cygwin.com/) project which provides POSIX support on windows.

-Mintty tabs use a program called 'mintty' as the terminal that is not based on the Windows Console API so some differences in functionality are normal, as a result mintty specific config is done via the '[%USERPROFILE%|$HOME]/.minttyrc' file.
+⚠ *NOTE:* Mintty tabs use a program called 'mintty' as the terminal emulator that is not based on the Windows Console API, rather it's rendered graphically by ConEmu.
 Mintty differs from the other tabs in that it supports xterm/xterm-256color TERM types, and does not work with ConEmu settings like color schemes and key bindings.
+As such, some differences in functionality are to be expected, such as Cmder not being able to apply a system-wide configuration to it.

-For more on Mintty and its config click [here](https://github.com/mintty/mintty).
+As a result mintty specific config is done via the '[%USERPROFILE%|$HOME]/.minttyrc' file.
+You may read more about Mintty and its config file [here](https://github.com/mintty/mintty).

 An example of setting Cmder portable terminal colors for mintty: